hannah-joseph/hannah-joseph.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I recently graduated from Temple University with a degree in Biology.
+I recently graduated from Temple University with a Bachelor of Science degree in Biology.
 My research interests are in Data Science, specifically in Natural Language Processing and Machine Learning.

 Work Experience
 ======